MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/dual-screen/dual-screen-info.md

 }
 ```

-## Access DualScreenInfo for application window
+## Access DualScreenInfo in your application window

+The following code shows how to access `DualScreenInfo` for your application window:

 ```csharp
 DualScreenInfo currentWindow = DualScreenInfo.Current;